 International students are eligible to work in the U.S. with certain restrictions.
 Authorized employment options include:

-Requires work authorization Internships, both paid and unpaid, are primarily offered by the private sector and related to the intern’s major field of study.
+Requires work authorization Internships, both paid and unpaid, are primarily offered by the private and non-profit sectors and must be related to the intern’s major field of study.

-Does not require work authorization Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.
+Does not require work authorization Volunteering refers to donating time with a not-for-profit organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.

 Please note that "other forms of compensation" is very broad and includes a variety of non-monetary benefits, such as free housing, food, gifts, etc.